Updated on August 11, 2026.

 Master Year-by-Year Fitment Matrix

 This master table keeps the year breaks, system layout, and buyer risk in one place.
-It replaces the repeated year-by-year tables that usually make these guides feel like a catalog dump.
+2019–2021 and 2022–2024 are split out separately because current part listings and confirmed fitment data do not automatically carry across that split - it replaces the repeated year-by-year tables that usually make these guides feel like a catalog dump.

 For 2025+ trucks, verify fitment separately.
 Do not assume this 2007.5–2024 guide covers later production trucks without updated part data.